 The protective coating makes cleaning furniture pieces easier because dirt can’t penetrate into the paint surface.
-Instead it wipes cleanly and easily from the top coat!
+Instead, it wipes cleanly and easily from the topcoat!

 What furniture pieces need a clear coat?

-I recommend using a clear coat on dining tables, coffee tables, desks, end tables or entry tables as these are all used daily and subject to wear and tear.
+I recommend using a clear coat on “high-traffic” furniture pieces like dining tables, coffee tables, desks, end tables, or entry tables as these are all used daily and subject to wear and tear.

-Dark painted furniture pieces are especially susceptible to showing smudges and dust so I use a clear coat on those to provide protection.
+Dark paint colors are especially susceptible to showing smudges and dust so I use a clear coat on those to provide protection.
 Also, it’s a good idea to use a top coat on any furniture pieces exposed to regular humidity like kitchen or bathroom cabinets.

-The top coat makes the surfaces harder and therefore more durable but most important clear coats are much more waterproof than latex as latex paints can bubble up if water penetrates the surface.
+The top coat makes the surface harder and therefore more durable.
+Also, clear coats are much more waterproof than latex as latex paints can bubble up if a little water penetrates the paint or wood surface.

 What Happens if You Don’t Wax Chalk Paint?

 So if a cold drink is placed on unsealed chalk paint, you could be left with a puddle of paint on your now-ruined furniture piece not to mention the potential of wet paint on your rug or clothing.

-How to Make Chalk Paint Waterproof
+How to Seal Chalk Paint EASILY

+“How do you seal chalk paint without having to use wax?”
+I get that question a lot.
 Perhaps you are familiar with using wax as a protective coating on chalk paint but did you know you can more easily apply a top coat and your surface will be better protected from water?

-While wax can waterproof a surface, there is a definite learning curve with applying wax properly.
+While sealing wax can waterproof a surface, there is a definite learning curve with applying wax properly.
 If not enough wax is not properly buffed onto the surface, it can be easily penetrated with water and the surface will be ruined if a cold drink is left on the surface.

 Two Types of Clear Coats for Furniture

-There are two basic types of top coats for furniture: water-based and oil-based.
-Traditionally, oil based polyurethanes were the main clear coats used on furniture but now more water-based formulas are on the market.
-Here’s a little about the pro’s and cons of each:
+There are two basic types of topcoats for furniture: water-based and oil-based.
+Traditionally, oil-based polyurethanes were the main clear coats used on furniture but now more water-based formulas are on the market.
+Here’s a little about the pros and cons of each:

 1. Water-Based Clear Coats

-It used to be that all polyurethanes were oil-based but now you are seeing several polyurethanes that are water-based and just as durable!
-Polycrylic is also a water-based product and one of the topcoats we tested.
+It used to be that all clear polyurethanes were oil-based but now you are seeing several polyurethanes that are water-based and just as durable!
+Minwax polycrylic sealer is a popular choice as a water-based version of polyurethane and one of the topcoats we tested.

 2. Oil-Based Clear Coats

 Oil-based polyurethanes were always the more durable choice but now they have a lot of competition as water-based formulas have improved.
 Oil-based products have a strong odor and can take longer to dry.
-However, the longer drying time can mean less brush strokes.
+However, the longer drying time can mean fewer brush strokes.

-Oil-based top coats can have an ambering effect, which means that over time the clear coat can cause the surface of the furniture piece to yellow.
-If you have a dark stained piece of furniture, this won’t be detectable and can even warm up the color of the wood slightly over time.
-But if you have a white painted furniture piece, you can see how yellowing would be problematic!
+Oil-based topcoats can have an ambering effect, which means that over time the clear coat can cause the surface of the furniture piece to yellow.
+If you have a dark-stained piece of furniture, this won’t be detectable and can even warm up the color of the wood slightly over time.
+But if you have a white-painted furniture piece, you can see how yellowing would be problematic!

 Oil-based polys are very water-resistant but are not recommended for outdoor use as they may crack or yellow when exposed to UV light.